mrwilson/java-dirty/README.md

 A fast file-based append-only object store, using memory mapped files.

-## Is java-dirty thread-safe?
+## Is java-dirty safe to use with multiple concurrent writers?

-Absolutely not, but it's fast enough single-threaded that putting it behind e.g. a Disruptor will be fine.
+Absolutely not - but it's fast enough that putting it behind e.g. a Disruptor and consuming writes in a single thread should be fine.

 ## Downloading from Maven
 ```xml